grange85/ahfow-www/_posts/2001/2001-05-17-lunas-next-album-latest-news.markdown

 - news
 tags: []
 ---
-<p>Luna have finished the recording of new material for their next album (on an, as yet, unknown label).
+Luna have finished the recording of new material for their next album (on an, as yet, unknown label).
 The recording, at Jolly Roger studios in Hoboken was completed last week.
-They will be off to Freedonia (land of the brave and free) to mix the recordings next week with Mercury Rev's Dave Fridmann .</p>
+They will be off to Freedonia (land of the brave and free) to mix the recordings next week with Mercury Rev's Dave Fridmann .